From guided walking holidays in Sierra Nevada to cycling in the Spanish Pyrenees, these are 8 amazing adventure holidays in Spain for you to do!

-It’s time to get ready for the ultimate outdoor adventures in Spain!
+It’s time to get ready for the ultimate outdoor adventure holiday in Spain!

-You may think of Spain as being slow and sedate, a county all about the afternoon siestas and late-night fiestas, but you can have some incredible adventure holidays there.
+You may think of Spain as being slow and sedate, a county all about the afternoon siestas and late night fiestas, but you can have some incredible adventure holidays here.

 One of the things I love about Spain is the weather.
-With a lot of places in the south of the country getting around 300 days of sunshine a year, it’s one of the best places to be outside.
-Instead of sunning yourself by the pool though, I really recommend one of these Spanish adventures.
+With a lot of places in the south of the country getting around 300 days of sunshine a year, it’s one of the best places to be outside no matter the time of year.
+Instead of sunning yourself by the pool though, I really recommend one of these Spain adventures.

 Also, I recently visited the region of Murcia and I was so surprised at how different this place was to the rest of the country.
 Very rough and rugged, sometimes Murcia looked more like Mars than anywhere else I’ve been to.
 It definitely highlights the different landscapes you can get in Spain though.

-So, for you next holiday why don’t you try one of these adventure activities in Spain?
+So, for you next holiday why don’t you try one of these adventure holidays in Spain?
 I promise you won’t regret it!

 Head for the hills cycling the Pyrenees

 The Pyrenees mountain range covers 430 km and it stretches over both Spain and France.

 The French Pyrenees may be famous for the Tour de France and more well known, but the Spanish Pyrenees are just as beautiful with hardly any riders on the road.